apache/drill-site/_docs/en/configure-drill/configuration-options/020-start-up-options.md

 The summary of start-up options, also known as boot options, lists default values.
 The following descriptions provide more detail on key options that are frequently reconfigured:

 * **store.parquet.complex.batch.num_records**

-  Introduced in Drill 1.15.
+**Introduced in release:** 1.15.

 Sets batch sizing (number of rows per batch) for the Parquet reader.
 The default value is 4,000 rows.
 If rows are large and queries return out-of-memory errors, reduce the value.
 You can set this option at the system level in `<drill_home>/conf/drill-override.conf` or at the session level using the SET command, as shown:

 		SET `store.parquet.complex.batch.num_records`=2000;
 		|-------|---------------------------------------------------|